Can Vaccines Affect Blood Test Results? | Clear Medical Facts

 The Science Behind Vaccine-Induced False Positives: Myth vs Reality

-• No substantial proof exists that routine vaccines cause false positives on unrelated diagnostic assays.
+• No substantial proof exists that routine vaccines commonly cause false positives on unrelated diagnostic assays.

-• Caution remains warranted when interpreting borderline values shortly after immunization.
+• Caution remains warranted when interpreting borderline immune or inflammatory values shortly after immunization.

-• If unsure about unexpected lab results post-vaccine, consult specialists for further evaluation rather than assuming causation.
+• If unsure about unexpected lab results post-vaccine, consult a healthcare professional for further evaluation rather than assuming causation.

 This balanced view prevents misinformation while acknowledging legitimate concerns about timing effects on test accuracy.